cgs-ets/moodle-report_assignfeedback_download/README.md

 # moodle-report_assignfeedback_download

 This plugin allows teachers to download files that are part of a student's assessment submission and feedback.
-It also allows teachers to export flexible rubric grades in an excel format.
+It also allows teachers to export advanced grading methods grades (Frubric, Rubric and Marking guide) to an excel file, and export online text submissions, feedback comments and Frubric graded template as PDF.

 ## Installing via uploaded ZIP file ##